 This hierarchy has been used successfully in disaster-response applications to abstract and coordinate decision-making within multi-agent systems [1].
 We employ it here for a number of reasons.
 First, it provides a natural way of building well separated and modular decision procedures, where the detailed realisation of high-level decisions is left to progressively lower levels (which, in turn, do not need be concerned with the reasoning to arrive at these decisions).
-Second, the layers translate well to the distributed nature of the Robocup Rescue domain, where some team decisions can be delegated to a centre, but where most low-level decisions need to be taken by individual agents that have their own view of the world.
-More specifically, in our model, a centre is typically responsible for the strategic and tactical layers, while platoon agents make decisions at the operational layer after receiving tasks and goals from their centre.
+Second, these layers translate well to the distributed nature of the RoboCup Rescue domain, where some team decisions can be delegated to a centre, but where most low-level decisions need to be taken by individual agents that have their own view of the world.
+However, in our current implementation, all three layers are typically executed by all platoon agents (which coordinate their strategic and tactical decisions using both explicit coordination messages and implicitly through their locations or other cues).
+Nevertheless, our current decision-making architecture supports delegating some of these decision to a centre in future work.

 In the following sub-sections, we discuss in more detail the decision-making procedures that the different IAMRescue agents adopt.
-Specifically, in Section 2.1, we describe our ambulance strategy.
-Then, in Section 2.2, we outline the strategy of fire brigade agents, and in Section 2.3, we cover our police force strategy.